Undergraduate Course

 Teaching and learning

 Discussions and debate is central to your learning on this course.
-We want do not want you to be a passive learner, instead we expect you to be actively engaged in every aspect of the course.
+We want do not want you to be a passive learner, instead we expect you to be actively engaged in every aspect of your study.
 We use a range of different teaching methods to support your learning on this course.
 You will take part in:

 - Lectures